The picture shows a handshake.

-Achieving sustainability goals together: Through green leases, Deka Immobilien strengthens sustainable collaboration with tenants and actively promotes resource-efficient use and management.
+Achieving sustainability goals together – Deka Immobilien uses green leases to enhance its sustainable partnership with tenants and actively promote resource-friendly building use and management.

-Green leases are an essential part of our strategy to build a sustainable real estate portfolio.
+Green leases are a key ingredient in our sustainable real estate portfolio strategy.
 We invite our tenants and business partners to join us on our path to achieving our sustainability goals.
-That is part of our responsibility towards society.
+We see this as an integral part of our responsibility towards society.

 The German Property Federation (ZIA) has provided a recognised definition for this purpose: